lagteixeira/CinemaOOP/README.md

 # CinemaOOP
-Project for modelling a Cinema Business through Objecte-Oriented Programming.
+Project for modelling a Cinema Business through Object-Oriented Programming.